-Figure 1.1.2 plots EER vs. SEER for approximately 13,000 SEER-rated cooling systems (< 65,000 Btu/hr) included in the CEC's listing of certified air conditioners.
-Note that for a given SEER level, there is a significant variation in EER ($\pm 15\%$), and for a given EER level, there is an even more significant variation in SEER ($\pm 25\%$).
+Figure 1.1.2 plots EER vs. SEER for approximately 2,200 unique, split-system SEER-rated cooling systems (< 65,000 Btu/hr) included in the CEC's listing of certified air conditioners.
+Note that for a given SEER level, there is a significant variation in EER (\pm 15%), and for a given EER level, there is an even more significant variation in SEER (\pm 25%).
 This variation results from the varied means manufactures use to obtain the highest possible SEER rating.
 It follows that these same systems will exhibit a great deal of variation in season-long performance under actual dynamic load and temperature effects.